 Athlete Development is an emerging area of expertise and opportunity.
 The curriculum is designed to prepare students for positions including director of player engagement, director of player development, director of student-athlete development, and athletic director.

 The Athlete Development specialization includes 12 credit hours of designated coursework plus 3 advisor approved credit hours that can be used to satisfy the elective requirement for the M.S. in Sport Management degree program.
 Courses from this specialization’s curriculum may also be taken as individual electives by students not pursuing a specialization.

 Athlete Development is designed to meet the academic requirements for certification through the Professional Association of Athlete Development Specialists (PAADS).
 Drawing from the latest research, you’ll gain a basic understanding of the psychological and physiological aspects of athletic performance and acquire advanced knowledge of how to develop a well-rounded athlete off the field.
 The specialization includes coursework that addresses these facets of athlete support:

-Please note that the curriculum for the athlete development specialization will be changing for all students incoming Spring 2020 and beyond.
-You can see the changes here.
+Please note that the curriculum for the athlete development specialization prior to Spring 2020 is different.
+You can see the previous curriculum here.

 To learn more about the University of Florida’s online master’s in sport management and download a free brochure, fill out the fields below.
 You can also call (877) 665-3860 to speak to one of our academic coordinators about the program.